NREL-Sienna/PowerSystems.jl/docs/src/tutorials/creating_system.md

 ```
 See that the generator's bus is linked to the actual `bus2` component in our `System`.

-What other data can you retrieve?
-Try changing the `get_` function to look up data from
-other fields.
+These "getter" functions are available for all the data fields in a component.

 ## Changing `System` Per-Unit Settings

-Let's use a `get_` function to look up the solar generator's `rating`:
+Now, let's use a getter function to look up the solar generator's `rating`:
 ```@repl basics
 get_rating(retrieved_component)
 ```